Driver console: Reinventing bus ticketing

 I created early wireframes to turn the information architecture into testable screens within the constraint of a compact console.
 At each step, I checked if the design reduced driver effort, avoided queues, stayed simple for initial pilots, and was adaptable across cities.

-Experienced drivers had routes & fares memorised, so we added a number/fare view alongside the list.
+We uncovered that most drivers had routes & fares memorised, so we added a stop number/fare view alongside the list.
 New drivers could still switch to list view if needed.
-This quickly became the preferred option, described as “significantly faster”
+This quickly became the preferred option, described as “significantly faster”.
+This also prepared for expansion in other cities with different models.

-Experienced drivers had routes & fares memorised, so we added a number/fare view alongside the list.
+We uncovered that most drivers had routes & fares memorised, so we added a stop number/fare view alongside the list.
 New drivers could still switch to list view if needed.
-This quickly became the preferred option, described as “significantly faster”
+This quickly became the preferred option, described as “significantly faster”.
+This also prepared for expansion in other cities with different models.

 EASE OF USE